javelit/docs/content/develop/api-reference/control-flow/_index.md

 # Execution flow

+{/*
 ## Change execution

-By default, Streamlit apps execute the script entirely, but we allow some functionality to handle control flow in your applications.
+By default, Jeamlit apps execute the script entirely, but we allow some functionality to handle control flow in your applications.

 <TileContainer>